 Simulation studies are required from the Generator to provide evidence that the plant and apparatus comply with the provisions of the Grid Code prior to connection.
-Section of the Grid Code ECP.A.3 describes the simulations studies which need to be carried out before any generating unit will be issued an Interim Operational Notification (ION) as indicated in ECP.6.3.
+Section of the Grid Code CP.A.3 describes the simulations studies which need to be carried out before any generating unit will be issued an Interim Operational Notification (ION) as indicated in CP.6.3.

-In general, simulation studies are required to:

-- i) Demonstrate the model supplied is a true and accurate reflection of the plant as built - ii) Be based on the validated models supplied to NGESO in accordance with Grid Code Planning Code Appendix section 5.4.2 (PC.A.5.4.2)
+In general, simulation studies are required where it is impractical to demonstrate capability through testing as the effects on other system Users would be unacceptable.
+The simulations must be based on the validated models supplied to NGESO in accordance with Grid Code Planning Code Appendix section 5.4.2 (PC.A.5.4.2).

-ECP.A.3 outlines simulation studies that are required to verify compliance with Grid Code requirements.
-The simulations must be based on the models supplied to NGESO in accordance with Grid Code Planning Code Appendix section 5.3.2 (PC.A.5.3.2) except for the load rejection simulations in ECP.A.3.6 where a more complex model may be utilised if appropriate provided a validation study as specified in ECP.A.3.6.6 is also provided.
+CP.A.3 outlines simulation studies that are required to verify compliance with Grid Code requirements.
+The simulations must be based on the models supplied to NGESO in accordance with Grid Code Planning Code Appendix section 5.3.2 (PC.A.5.3.2) except for the load rejection simulations in CP.A.3.6 where a more complex model may be utilised if appropriate provided a validation study as specified in CP.A.3.6.6 is also provided.

-Simulations should be submitted in the form of a report (ECP.A.3.1.2) to demonstrate compliance in sufficient time to allow NGESO to review the content and validity of the report and models utilised prior to the planned synchronisation date (typically 3 -6 months).
+Simulations should be submitted in the form of a report (CP.A.3.1.2) to demonstrate compliance in sufficient time to allow NGESO to review the content and validity of the report and models utilised prior to the planned synchronisation date (typically 3 -6 months).